jeevithamalan/phonepe-visualization/README.md

 Streamlit Application:
 A user-friendly UI built using Streamlit library, allowing users to interact with the application and perform data retrieval and analysis tasks.

-YouTube API Integration:
-Integration with the YouTube API to fetch channel and video data based on the provided channel ID.

-MongoDB Data:
-Storage of the retrieved data in a MongoDB database, providing a flexible and scalable solution for storing unstructured and semi-structured data.

-SQL Data Warehouse:
-Migration of data from the data lake to a SQL database, allowing for efficient querying and analysis using SQL queries.

 Data Visualization:
-Presentation of retrieved data using Streamlit's data visualization features, enabling users to analyze the data through charts and graphs.
+Presentation of retrieved data using Streamlit's data visualization features, enabling users to analyze the data through charts and graphs and geograph.

 Usage
 Once the project is setup and running, users can access the Streamlit application through a web browser.
 The application will provide a user interface where users can perform the following actions:

-Enter a YouTube channel ID to retrieve data for that channel.
-Store the retrieved data in the MongoDB data lake.
-Collect and store data for multiple YouTube channels in the data lake.
-Select a channel and migrate its data from the data lake to the SQL data warehouse.
-Search and retrieve data from the SQL database using various search options.
 Contributing
 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.